 Even if you don’t have a gym membership, make sure you aren’t paying for things you no longer need or use.
 Check your subscriptions and insurance payments for items you no longer have or use.
 Free up some vital funds by ditching the excess from your direct debits and you can quickly find your budget can be much easier to stick to.

-If you do have a gym membership and don’t want to cancel, why not shop around for a better deal or see if you can keep your workouts for at home by utilising the gold mine that is YouTube.
+If you do have a gym membership and don’t want to cancel, why not shop around for a better deal or see if you can keep your workouts for at home by utilising YouTube.
 There are a plethora of fitness channels available for every type of workout.

 How to Save Money as an Employee or Employer